New Jersey

 DraftKings was the first mobile sportsbook to enter NJ, but since then, plenty of big-name operators have followed, including BetMGM, BetRivers, Bet365, FanDuel, Fanatics, and more.

 The best way to describe the online sports betting scene in New Jersey is vast.
-In 2025, 13 mobile sportsbooks and one betting exchange are available for residents to download or access through their web platform.
+In 2025, 13 mobile sportsbooks and one betting exchange are available for residents to download or access through their web platforms.
 That is not the end of the market, either, as two more sportsbooks and other exchange-based sports betting apps are expected to launch within the year.

 It is not surprising that so many mobile operators wanted to get in on the action in New Jersey, as the state has become one of the biggest sports betting states in the U.S.